Its-Just-Nans/rio201/report/README.md

 ]
 ```

-After creating the configuration, we can deploy the experiment:
+After creating the configuration, we can deploy our experiment:

 ```python
 conf = en.IotlabConf.from_dictionary(provider_conf)